 Picture this.
-It's 1966 and you've got your bell bottoms on and your lava lamp on full blast, when suddenly, you flip open your local paper and discover that an MIT professor has developed the world's first chatbot.
-Though we wouldn't know them as "chatbots" until the 1990s, this technology has been steadily improving over the past 50 years.
+It's 1966, and you've got your bell bottoms on and your lava lamp on full blast when suddenly, you flip open your local paper and discover that an MIT professor has developed the world's first chatbot.
+Though we wouldn't know them as "chatbots" until the 1990s, this technology has steadily improved over the past 50 years.

-Chatbots today are much more sophisticated than they've been in the past and they can now handle conversations that extend beyond just a simple decision tree, and many have graduated to interactive virtual assistants that guide people through the customer experience.
+Chatbots today are much more sophisticated than they've been in the past, and they can now handle conversations beyond just a simple decision tree, and many have graduated to interactive virtual assistants that guide people through the customer experience.

 How Chatbots Have Changed Over Time